anokabb/flutter-deployment-kit/README.md

 - Run `cat myfile | base64` to convert binary files (like `.jks`, `.json`, `.p8`) to base64 strings.
 - For Huawei (if enabled): `HUAWEI_CLIENT_ID` must be different from `HUAWEI_APP_ID`.
 - The script validates required credentials before starting any deployment.
+- The `RELEASE_STATUS` variable controls how the app is uploaded to Google Play Store ("completed" or "draft").
-- If `GOOGLE_PLAY_LINK_TEST_APP` is provided, the app will be uploaded as a draft to Google Play Store.
+- If `GOOGLE_PLAY_LINK_TEST_APP` is provided, it will be included in Slack notifications for easy app submission.
 - `HUAWEI_PACKAGE_NAME` is optional and defaults to `PACKAGE_NAME` if not set.

 ---